-Bi-Directional Data Synchronization Recommendations
+Bi-Directional Data Synchronization

+Recommendations

-The UCMDB-SM integration supports bi-directional data synchronization between UCMDB and Service Manager (SM).
-HP recommends that you follow the following best practices to avoid unnecessary problems due to improper use of the data push and population features:
+UCMDB-SM integration supports bi-directional data synchronization between UCMDB and Service Manager (SM).
+We recommend that you follow the following best practices to avoid unnecessary problems due to improper use of the data push and population features:

 - For CIs/CI Relationships that UCMDB can automatically discover, use UCMDB as the data source.
-Do not make changes to them in Service Manager, instead always let UCMDB discover their changes and push the changes to SM. - For CIs/CI Relationships that UCMDB cannot automatically discover, use SM as the data source.
-Do not make changes to them in UCMDB, instead always make changes to them in SM and populate the changes to UCMDB. - For CIs/CI Relationships that are already created in SM and UCMDB can automatically discover, run a one-time population to synchronize them to UCMDB, and then use UCMDB as their data source.
+Do not make changes to them in Service Manager, and always let UCMDB discover their changes and push the changes to SM. - For CIs/CI Relationships that UCMDB cannot automatically discover, use SM as the data source.
+Do not make changes to them in UCMDB, and always make changes to them in SM and populate UCMDB with the changes. - For CIs/CI Relationships that are already created in SM and UCMDB can automatically discover, run a one-time population to synchronize them to UCMDB, and then use UCMDB as their data source.

-Caution: Problems like the following may occur if you do not follow these best practices:
+Caution: Problems like the following may occur if you do not follow these best practices.